 Quantities for all ingredients are given in the recipe card below.

 Choose any variety of sweet potato.
-Ones that are elongated will cut better into traditional wedge shapes than the round-shaped ones.
+Elongated sweet potatoes will cut better into traditional wedge shapes than round-shaped ones.

 I use light olive oil for this recipe, but you can substitute any cooking oil you normally use with your air fryer.
 Vegetable oil, corn oil, or avocado oil are all good options.

 For a healthier version of this recipe, you can use an olive oil spray and just give the wedges a couple of spritzes of oil, or you can add more oil if you want to give the wedges a really crispy exterior.